KlausKurz/guide-and-code-collection/proxmox/pve-bare-metal-host-backup-clone-restore.md

-# backup a running proxmox bare metal host<br>and restore or clone to new hardware
+# backup a running proxmox zfs bare metal host<br>and restore or clone to new hardware
-This is a proof of concept for backup and restore or clone a proxmox bare metal host on a home lab system.<br>This is not about VM backup.<br>
+This is a proof of concept for backup and restore or clone a proxmox zfs bare metal host on a home lab system.<br>This is not about VM backup.<br>
 **For production environments more tests are necessary.**

 ## TL;TR